shane-t/covid19-face-shields-mirror/README.md

 - Maintain a clean workspace.
 Clean your print bed, ideally with 90% or above isopropyl alcohol
 - Immediately store completed parts in airtight bags
 - Leave printed or completed parts for 3 days without touching them before shipping them
+- Acetate accumulates static electricity which causes it to be covered with dust and contaminants.
+Wear an antistatic wristband ([instructions for DIY](https://www.instructables.com/id/How-To-Make-A-Grounding-Wrist-Band/)), and operate in a clean room away from sources of dust such as pets.

+## What to do with completed headbands if you cannot produce shields

+A group based in Cork ([facebook link](https://www.facebook.com/3dprintedfaceshields) are collecting printed parts using the blood bike network from everywhere in the country.

+They have a [getting started document](https://docs.google.com/document/d/1fa9RBVyz0xO1DSHTA3a_CUmjIGVTAJh6QOq5_PqGjqQ/edit) which includes a sign up form and a [job tracker](https://docs.google.com/spreadsheets/d/1ySXC6XBCXWqMnbxaJr-0udGCNy299FHu5ZY_5JT23No/edit#gid=0).
+This group is preparing a HSE provided facility for central assembly and sanitizing of 3d printed parts, as well as machinery for cut-and-die of acetate sheets.

 ### Creating the shield